-This news about No Guns Life’s 2nd cour comes thanks to anime news leaker Spytrue, who claims that “No Guns Life TV anime will have 2 cour.
-12 + 12” Similarly, AnimeTherapy claims that the “No Guns Life TV anime has been confirmed to be a 2-cour series; 2nd cour will air in April.”
+This news about No Guns Life’s 2nd cour initially came thanks to anime news leaker Spytrue, who claimed that “No Guns Life TV anime will have 2 cour.
+12 + 12” Similarly, AnimeTherapy claimed that the “No Guns Life TV anime has been confirmed to be a 2-cour series; 2nd cour will air in April.”

-This leaked information seems to be indirectly confirmed by the release schedule for the No Guns Life Blu-Ray/DVD box sets, which are 24 episodes divided into four volumes.
+This leaked information was eventually confirmed by official key visuals (see below) and the release schedule for the No Guns Life Blu-Ray/DVD box sets, which are 24 episodes divided into four volumes.
 The first two volumes released in February and April 2020, but then there is a three-month wait before volumes 3 and 4 have also been delayed from their original release dates in July and September, respectively.

 That means the first season of the No Guns Life anime is a two-cour season composed of 24 episodes.
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.

 No Guns Life’s 2nd cour is a “split-cour”, which is when a single anime season takes a broadcasting break for one or more of these three-month measures of time.
 Rare in the past, split-cour anime has become more common in recent years.
 Examples would include Attack On Titan and Sword Art Online: Alicization.